Lenked/Lenked/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on to the web, mobile and artificial intelligence
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python, kotlin and Node .js
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on on informative projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: lenked43@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+🔭 I’m currently working on to the web, mobile and artificial intelligence 🌱 I’m currently learning python, kotlin and Node .js
+👯 I’m looking to collaborate on on informative projects 📫 How to reach me: lenked43@gmail.com

 <h3 align="center">A passionate fullstack junior Web & MOBILE developer</h3>